RatDotRaw/Deno-YOLO/README.md

    ```

 3. Place your `YOLOv8 onnx` in `./models`
-   - The script by default expects the onnx file to be name `model.onnx`.
+   - The script by default expects the onnx file to be named `model.onnx`.
 If your model is named differet, either rename it or search in `main.ts` for `const modelName` and replace its value with the correct name.

 ## Running the project